RubenSibon/dotfiles/.dotfiles/README.md

 ## Author's note

 These configurations represent my personal preferences.
 I sync them between the various machines I use.
-MacOS, Arch Linux (Yes, I use Arch, btw) and the occasional Debian-based distro tend to be the main operating systems on those machines.
+MacOS, Arch Linux (Yes, I use Arch, btw) and the occasional Debian-based distro tend to be the main operating systems on those devices.
 If this setup is to your liking, feel free to use it as a starting point for your own config.
-Because these dotfiles have to work on both macOS and various Linux distros, they are quite generic and environment-agnostic.
+Because these dotfiles have to work on both macOS and various Linux distros they are quite generic and environment-agnostic.

 ## Requirements